 Commercial photography seems to be somewhat of its own niche.
 If you are in need of quality images for real-estate listings, websites, or brochures it seems as though that there is a world of two extremes.
 On the one hand there is the world of high end studios that come from the market place of wedding and portrait photography.
 They are often busy and hard to schedule.
 When they are able to do the job they treat the shoot as if they are documenting the Sistine Chapel and charge accordingly.

 On the other hand there is the world of trunk slammers (or “do it yourselfers”).
 These photographers often have limited media experience, show up with a camera that is equipped only with a small pop-up flash, or has an image quality that is just barely above what the built-in camera of the average smart phone has available.
 Trunk slammers frequently only want paid in cash and provide weak expense documentation.

 I have been producing media that is a part of wider projects involving other professionals for a long time.
 I am aware of the importance of the value triangle in relation to these projects.
 There is cost, time, and quality; the more of any of these two that you want it will come at the expense of the third.
 The key to being a good media sub-contractor is to provide a quality yet practical body of work within a timely manner that does not compromise the budget of the overall project for your client.

 For example, what this means for real-estate photography is being able to communicate with agents in the field as listings become active, arrive at the scheduled time and take good pictures resourcefully, and then make those images available for upload to the realtor’s site in a well-timed manner.
-Finally, provide the realtor with a genuine business invoice that is easily payable with a corporate credit card online via PayPal.
+Finally, provide the realtor with a genuine business invoice.

 If you have a need for quality yet practical images for your business or organization please contact us.
 We would be happy to consult with you.